Dubai FAQ

 Nightlife in Dubai

 Restaurants, bars and nightclubs in Dubai have improved significantly since around 2000 and compare well to most big cities around the world although licensing laws mean that clubs close at 3 am.
-It's not quite Ibiza, London, Amsterdam, New York, or Berlin, but Gordon Ramsey now has a restaurant here and you'll find top DJs playing in Dubai on a regular basis - Paul Oakenfold did a New Year bash at the end of 2006 for example.
+It's not quite Ibiza, London, Amsterdam, New York, or Berlin, but does attract top DJs on a regular basis.
+Paul Oakenfold did a New Year bash at the end of 2006 for example.
+Tiesto has been a few times, also David Guetta, Armin van Helden, Armen van Buuren, ect.

 Duty Free